 First Cry, his debut album for which he composed the music and collaborated with singer/lyricist Jacqui Dankworth, was hailed as ‘a remarkable leap in the dark’ by the Observer and reached number three in the Virgin Jazz Charts.
 His second album, Now Hear This which was recorded live at Ronnie Scott’s Club, was released in 1997.
 He also currently works as a session musician, and has been commissioned to write for television and radio.

-Anthony is an established and respected jazz educator, having coached ensembles at the Royal Academy of Music and the Guildhall School of Music and Drama as well as being Professor of Jazz Vibraphone at London’s Royal College of Music – a position which he has held for more than 20 years.
+Anthony is an established and respected jazz educator, having coached ensembles at the Royal Academy of Music and the Guildhall School of Music and Drama as well as being Professor of Jazz Vibraphone at London’s Royal College of Music – a position he has held for more than 20 years.